 As a general rule, you should avoid using your electric lawnmower in the rain.
-While many models can be safely operated in wet conditions, you risk damaging the mower or injuring yourself due to the general risks of mowing in rain.
+You risk damaging the mower or injuring yourself due to the general risks of mowing in rain.
 Mowing during rain will also result in poorly cut grass.

 Whether you just want to tough it out or you live someplace where it’s always raining so you have no choice, sometimes it’s necessary to mow regardless of the weather.
 Can electric mowers handle the rain?